 Mr Kumar currently works as a Consultant at the Hillingdon and North West London Hospitals.
 He is committed to raising awareness of mouth cancer.

-DR PHILIP LEWIS
+DR PHILIP LEWIS - President

-In addition, Philip is a long-serving member of the British Dental Association and acts as a media spokesman.
-He has made many television and radio appearances and had numerous articles and interviews published in the Dental and and Consumer press.
+In addition, Philip is a long-serving member of the British Dental Association and acts as a media spokesperson.
+He has made many television and radio appearances and had numerous articles and interviews published in the Dental and Consumer press.
 He has been short listed in the Dentist of the Year Awards and has lectured to other dentists on clinical innovations and practice management issues.